 We're on a mission to help urban families and others to experience the joys of camping trailer and RV free.
 If that sounds like you...

-Here are our basic do's and don't and other tips for a tent camping trip:
+Here are our basic do's and don't and other tent camping tips:

 1: Your tent camping setup